Credit reporting laws

 The use of credit reporting by credit providers and other businesses is subject to the Privacy Act.
 This sets out strict rules about who can use credit reporting, the types of information that can be on a credit report and how that information can be used.

 In addition, the Privacy (Credit Reporting) Code sets out more detail on the rules that apply to credit reporting.

 Under the Privacy Act, 'credit' doesn’t just include the normal types of loans that you would get from a bank, credit union or finance company.
 It also includes arrangements where a business gives goods or services to you without being paid upfront and you have at least 7 days to pay.
-This includes phone, gas, or electricity arrangements where the business supplies the services before being paid.
+This includes phone (home, mobile or internet) or utility (water, gas, or electricity) arrangements where the business supplies the services before being paid.

 Comprehensive Credit Reporting – Positive data now increasingly available